What do banks do?

 arrow

 Know Your Customer.
-This is all about having enough data and information to understand how customers behave in order to identify any suspicious activity on their account.
+This is all about having enough data and information to understand how customers behave to identify any suspicious activity on their accounts.

 EBITDA